Skip to Main Content

 What Kyoto Cuisine Actually Means at This Price Point

 Pricing across both lunch and dinner runs JPY 30,000 to JPY 39,999, with a 15 percent service charge added.
 That bracket puts Hachisen at the tier below the most expensive kaiseki counters in Japan, where meals at places like Gion Sasaki in Kyoto can push significantly higher, but well above the accessible kaiseki price floor.
 In Nagoya specifically, this positioning means Hachisen competes against a small peer group rather than the broader Japanese restaurant market.
-The Tabelog score of 3.96 under the 2026 award cycle, alongside a ranking of 478th nationally on the Opinionated About Dining list for 2025 (up from a 2024 ranking of 436th), locates it precisely within that peer set: recognised nationally but not at the very leading bracket, which is exactly where sustained Bronze Tabelog status tends to land.
+The Tabelog score of 3.96 under the 2026 award cycle, alongside a ranking of 478th nationally on the Opinionated About Dining list for 2025 (up from a 2024 ranking of 436th), locates it precisely within that comparable set: recognised nationally but not at the very leading bracket, which is exactly where sustained Bronze Tabelog status tends to land.

 The Room and Its Logic